SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 - A Group 31 battery can fit under an SJ23 settee (L- 13", W-6.75", H-9.5") (L-33cm, W-17cm, H-24cm) but is better placed under the cockpit due to its extra weight.

-• FLOODED BATTERY - While there are many types of batteries, a popular one used on a pocket cruiser is a flooded deep cycle RV battery.
+- RV BATTERY - While there are many types of batteries, a popular one used on a pocket cruiser is a flooded deep cycle RV battery.
 It can generate sufficient current to crank start an electric start outboard, operate cabin lights and other "toys" on board.
 It can withstand long term charge/discharge cycles without damage but never full discharge.
 The fluid level must be maintained up to the split rings in each cell.
 Look under the filler cap.
 A standard flooded battery is excellent for starting a diesel engine.
 If there are filler caps, the battery is NOT maintenance free, despite what is written on the label.

 • GEL BATTERY (VRLA) - A gel battery has the advantage of having vibration resistance and extended life due to the thick putty like gel formed by adding silica dust to the electrolyte.
-It is sealed so no spillage but is usually installed right side up for venting and a precaution to leakage.
+No spillage but it is usually installed right side up for venting and a precaution to leakage.
+All are sealed and valve regulated.
+See Note 1.

 NOTE 2 - I have installed numerous CANBAT CLC100-12 Lead Carbon batteries in various Alberta cell sites and none of them have failed during the last 15 years, performing exactly as stated on their web site.
 For this reason it is tempting to install one on Panache.
 However, in late 2023 I replaced Panache's battery with another Optima Spiral D34/78 55AH AGM battery for the following reasons: It is 30 lbs lighter than a Lead Carbon battery, the Optima stands up extremely well to vibration and rough handling, the battery tie down doesn't have to be changed, the Optima side posts result in no strain on the power cables, the Optima is a working configuration that doesn't require further research to function with the existing MPPT solar charge controller.